GPUE-group/GPUE-group.github.io/content/functionality/vortex_2d/_index.md

          \Im(\mathrm{c})
      \end{array}\right),
 $$
 which allows us to examine the zero crossings in both the real and imaginary planes for both $x$ and $y$ dimensions.
 Using this approach our vortex positions are now siginificantly more accurate, and can be used to allow trajectory calculations, and statistical properties.
-When tracking vortices, the condensate outputs their discovered positions into a CSV file `vort\_arr\_<timestep>`, one for every printed wavefunction time-point.
+When tracking vortices, the condensate outputs their discovered positions into a CSV file `vort_arr_XYZ`, one for every printed wavefunction time-point `XYZ`.
 A sample output of the CSV file format is
 ```csv
 #  X,   X_refined,  Y,   Y_refined, Winding
  485,4.858494e+02,485,4.858132e+02,1